AnswerDotAI/cosette/README.md

 ```

 Now with a single call we can calculate `(a+b)*2` – by passing
-`show_trace` we can see each response from Claude in the process:
+`show_trace` we can see each response from the model in the process:

 ``` python
 chat = Chat(model, sp=sp, tools=[sums,mults])